 We and our South Texas Health System affiliates, which operate McAllen Medical Center, McAllen Heart Hospital, Edinburg Regional Medical Center and certain other affiliates, were served with a subpoena dated November 21, 2005, issued by the Office of Inspector General of the Department of Health and Human Services ("OIG").
 At that time, the Civil Division of the U.S. Attorney's office in Houston, Texas indicated that the subpoena was part of an investigation under the False Claims Act regarding compliance with Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians from January 1, 1999 to the date of the subpoena, related to the South Texas Health System.
-The Civil Division of the U.S. Attorney's office in Houston, Texas focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments.
+The Civil Division of the U.S. Attorney's office in Houston, Texas focused on certain arrangements entered into by the South Texas Health System affiliates which, the government believes, may have violated Medicare and Medicaid rules and regulations pertaining to payments to physicians and the solicitation of patient referrals from physicians and other matters relating to payments to various individuals which may have constituted improper payments.
 We cooperated with the investigations and, during the fourth quarter of 2009, reached an agreement to resolve the matter.
 We agreed to make a payment in the amount of \$ 27.5 million, which was paid in October of 2009, and, with respect to the South Texas Health System affiliates, we have entered into a five-year Corporate Integrity Agreement ("CIA") with the Office of the Inspector General for the Department of Health and Human Services.
 The CIA requires South Texas Health System affiliates to develop and implement an enhanced compliance program and contains specific reporting requirements.
 During 2008, we recorded a pre-tax charge of \$25 million to establish a reserve in connection with this matter and recorded an additional \$3 million during 2009.
 Also during 2009, we recorded a \$4.3 million unfavorable discrete tax item to reflect the estimated nondeductible portion of the amount reserved.
-We
+We do not expect to incur additional material charges with respect to this matter.

 We monitor all aspects of our business and have developed a comprehensive ethics and compliance program that is designed to meet or exceed applicable federal guidelines and industry standards.
 Because the law in this area is complex and constantly evolving, governmental investigation or litigation may result in interpretations that are inconsistent with industry practices, including ours.
-Although we believe our policies, procedures and practices comply with governmental regulations, no assurance can be given that we will not be subjected to inquiries or actions, or that we will not be faced with sanctions, fines or penalties in connection with the investigations.
-Even if we were to ultimately prevail, the government's inquiry and/or action in connection with these matters could have a material adverse effect on our future operating results.
+Although we believe our policies, procedures and practices comply with governmental regulations, no assurance can be given that we will not be subjected to